Returning home after travelling can be tough.

 For example, buying your own place and renovating and redecorating it can give you so much satisfaction and sense of achievement – far more than most trips can give you!

 Or getting an exciting job can be just as fun (and you’ll be making money, not constantly spending it like you do when you travel!).
 Plus you can always do a job that is travel related!

 I made the list for former flight attendants but it is suitable for anyone who still has the travel bug well and truly inside them!

 It all comes down to your outlook on life, and if you have a positive outlook and positive affirmations, you will be attracted to good things.
 When you notice and are thankful for the small things in life, good things will come your way.

-I hope I helped you through any feelings that you’re having!
+I hope I helped you through any feelings that you’re having about returning home after travelling!
 Feel free to reach out to me with a comment below if you need anything!

 Like this post on returning home after travelling?
 Pin it!